magepages/mpdocs/docs/thank-you-page/index.md

 - **Route**:
   - Enter the route for Thank You Page
   - If you leave this field blank, the default route is *mpthankyoupage*
-  - The default title is *Thank you for your purchase!*

 - **Select Style**:
   - Choose the style for Thank You Page